jacekobst1/howbigg/posts/tv-size-guide.md

 | 85      | 10.76' (3.28m)           | 4.94' (1.51m)           |
 | 90      | 11.4' (3.47m)            | 5.23' (1.59m)           |

-## 5. Common Mistakes to Avoid When Selecting a TV Size
+## 5. Common Mistakes to Avoid When Selecting new TV
 ### Overlooking the importance of viewing distance in relation to screen size
 When choosing the perfect TV size, many people make the mistake of overlooking the importance of viewing distance.
 It's crucial to